Automattic/wp-calypso/client/components/command-pallette/README.md

 ## Add a command

-In order to add a new command to the palette, you can add them in `useCommandsArrayWpcom` or create a new hook and include it to `useCommandPallette` hooks.
+In order to add a new command to the palette, you can add it in `useCommandsArrayWpcom` or create a new hook and include it to `useCommandPallette` hooks.

 ## Command properties